soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 ## Partial functions

-because we didn't handle negative cases in the example above, our functions will loop forever when a negative value is passed as input.
+Because we didn't handle negative cases in the example above, our functions will loop forever when a negative value is passed as input.
 A function that does not return a result for some value (either by not terminating or by throwing an error) is called **a partial function** (because it only returns a result of a part of the possible inputs).